DaoCloud/DaoCloud-docs/docs/en/install/uninstall.md

 !!! warning

     Your data will not be backed up.
+Please proceed with caution.

 ```shell
 kubectl -n mcamel-system delete mysql mcamel-common-mysql-cluster